For some odd reason, many people are all abuzz about REI’’s #optoutside campaign.

 Going outside on Friday instead of shopping is a good thing.
-The Former Wife and I did it last year.
+Ms. A and I did it last year.
 We have done it long before we met each other.
 We’ll do it again this year.
 So do many of my friends who are outdoors people.

 No cool #optoutside sticker on your MacBook Pro needed.
 A reminder is not necessary of how much better it is to be outside rather than spending your time shopping inside for outdoor gear…